Skip to content

 Hunting for art in the Bijlmer with Google Maps

-After co-organising FATFORM, a radical series of art events in Amsterdam Zuidoost - with ferocious crossover exhibitions and performances on the rooftops of an abandoned shopping centre and a parking garage, the collective around creative production agency Vinger.nl has thrown itself into the new edition of the Open Art Route 2014.
+After co-organising FATFORM, a radical series of art events in Amsterdam Southeast - with furious crossover exhibitions and performances on the roofs of an abandoned shopping centre and a car park, the collective around creative production agency Vinger.nl has thrown itself into the new edition of the Open Art Route 2014.
 And it will be something.

 On M2M and genius theatre makers who completely miss the mark

 One of the rules of thumb of contemporary theatre art reads as follows: There is no middle ground in a production with an insanely long title.
-Such a production is fantastic, or dies of its own pretensions.
-With Judson church is ringing in Harlem (made to measure) / twenty looks of paris is burning at the judson church (m2m), the latter is the case.
+Such a production is either fantastic or dies of its own pretensions.
+At Judson church is ringing in Harlem (made to measure) / twenty looks of paris is burning at the judson church (m2m) is the latter.

 To hear Andrès Neuman speak is to want to buy his book #WU14

 During Writers Unlimited, writers often mingle clandestinely among the common folk.
-And especially the younger, international authors, unlike the Adriaan van Dissen of this world who cannot take a step without being buried in a scrum of literary groupies.
+And especially younger, international authors, unlike the Adriaan van Dissen of this world who cannot take a step without being buried in a scrum of literary groupies.
 So it can happen that you find yourself drinking beer several times with someone who suddenly, completely unexpectedly, turns out to be a genius author.
 Like Andrès Neuman.

 Antjie Krog and Andries Samuel drive a tractor over your heart #WU14